BenDavies1218/BenDavies1218/README.md

 🖌️ I am a passionate web developer, with a creative flair!

 😄 I love building applications that provide unique user experiences, I first started coding when I build my first eccommerce website in 2022.
 Since then I've undertaken a Bootcamp and an now a full stack web developer.

-🚗 What drives me is the constant excitement of learning new tehcnologies, skills and connecting with other developers.
+What drives me is the constant excitement of learning new technologies, connecting with other developers and building functional appliactions.

 <h2>The most amazing thing in life is the people you meet amount the way so lets connect</h2>